eddie-an/Notes-Application/README.md

 - Memory configuration less than 128MB for AWS Lambda functions is used.
 When the `memory_size` field is not specified, it will default to 128MB which is the minimum amount
 - 1 Million free requests, and up to 3.2 million seconds of free compute time is under the [Free Tier](https://aws.amazon.com/free/)
 - Free Tier notifications on my AWS account is enabled to stay within the free tier

-###### Note to self: Backend authentication still not complete.
-However, the website is still functional